dewhurstwill/blog/_posts/2020-11-18-azure-policy.md

 published: true

 ---

+# Azure Policy has gone into preview for AKS (Azure Kubernetes Service)

 As Kubernetes has become a go-to container orchestration platform for organisations that are looking to deploy and scale their software, it has had to evolve its existing and new security feature sets.